-This program is nationally accredited through CAAHEP, the Commission on Accreditation of Allied Health Education Programs, 25400 U.S. Highway 19 North, Suite 158, Clearwater, FL 33763, 727.210.2350, mail@caahep.org, in collaboration with the Accreditation Review Committee on Education in Surgical Technology & Surgical Assisting (ARC-STSA).
+This program is nationally accredited through CAAHEP, the Commission on Accreditation of Allied Health Education Programs, 25400 U. S. Highway 19 North, Suite 158, Clearwater, FL 33763, 727.210.2350, mail@caahep.org, in collaboration with the Accreditation Review Committee on Education in Surgical Technology & Surgical Assisting (ARC-STSA).

-- Work with surgeons, anesthesiologists, nurses, and other health professionals in providing direct or indirect patient care while demonstrating positive work ethic, professionalism and appropriate interpersonal skills in the surgical setting. - Practice professional, value directed actions based on didactic and clinical knowledge, ethical principles and legal standards as a member of the surgical team. - Organize surgical instrumentation, supplies, and equipment in an efficient manner while utilizing principles of aseptic technique for physical preparation and maintenance of the surgical environment. - Promote lifelong learning fostering the development of professional and personal growth, critical thinking and leadership - Demonstrate understanding of biomedical sciences and technology as they apply to the patient focused events that occur in the operating room. - Meet the ARCSTSA benchmark pass rate for the CST exam.
+- Work with surgeons, anesthesiologists, nurses, and other health professionals in providing direct or indirect patient care while demonstrating positive workmanship, ethics, professionalism and effective communication skills in the surgical setting. - Practice critical thinking with professional, value directed actions based on didactic and clinical knowledge, ethical principles and legal standards as a member of the surgical team. - Organize surgical instrumentation, supplies and equipment in an efficient manner while utilizing principles of aseptic technique for physical preparation and maintenance of the surgical environment. - Demonstrate understanding of technical literacy and biomedical sciences and technology as it applies to the patient focused events that occur in the operating room. - Promote lifelong learning fostering the development of professional and personal growth, engaged citizenship and leadership. - Perform under pressure in stressful and emergency surgical situations. - Meet the Accreditation Review Council on Surgical Technology and Surgical Assisting (ARCSTSA) benchmark pass rate for the CST exam.

-Tuition and Fees \$7,975
+Tuition and Fees \$8,544

 Application Fee \$30

-Insurance \$18

 Lab/Program Fees \$709

-Books/Supplies \$3,081
+Books/Supplies \$3,126

-Total \$11,812
+Total \$12,409

-\ Fall 2015 MUS Student Health Insurance Premiums will be changing.
-Please check the Health Insurance website and/or Student Central for confirmed premium rates.
+Fall 2018 MUS Student Health Insurance Premiums will be changing.
+Please check the Health Insurance website (http:// students.gfcmsu.edu/insurance.html) and/or Student Central for confirmed premium rates.
 Students will be charged an additional fee of \$21 per credit for online/hybrid courses.